sth144/the-brew-lab/README.md

-A website I built using AngularJS, Bootstrap, Node.js, and Node Express Handlebars.
+A website I built using AngularJS, Bootstrap, Node.js, and Node Express Handlebars and deployed on a Heroku server.
 This site provides resources for brewers and scientists interested in the process of homebrewing.

+Dependencies:
+Node.js
+npm
+AngularJS
+Bootstrap
+Node Express Handlebars

+To Run:
+npm install
+node app.js